Travel to the UK during Covid-19: What you need to know before you go - Local News 8

 In Wales, up to six people from six households can dine inside at restaurants, bars and pubs.

-Unlike in the other UK countries, Welsh residents cannot enter other people’s homes unless they’re in an “extended household.”
+Unlike in the other UK nations, Welsh residents cannot currently enter other people’s homes unless they’re in an “extended household.”
 Three households can join together to form an extended household.

 Welsh residents can now meet in private gardens or outdoor spaces with up to 30 people.